NextIshwar/Flutter-Dart/errors.md

   ```
 >In the above example, since the `Row` widget doesn't have any size constraint the `Column` widget inside the Row will try to expand as much as possible, causing it to throw an error.

->To fix this issue, programmers need to give size constraint.
-To do this, the programmers can give fixed height to `SizedBox` widget or they can wrap the Column widget inside an `Expanded` widget or Column widget can be Wrapped inside a `Flexible` widget
+>To fix this issue, programmers need to give size constraints.
+To do this, the programmers can give fixed height to the `SizedBox` widget or they can wrap the Column widget inside an `Expanded` widget or Column widget can be Wrapped inside a `Flexible` widget

 - **RenderBox was not laid out Error**